 To protect the safety and welfare of students and school personnel, school authorities, or their representatives may question and search a student, his/her personal effects, lockers, and vehicles used by the student and may seize any illegal, unauthorized, or contraband materials discovered in the search.
 Searches conducted by school authorities or their representatives may include, but not limited to, utilization of certified drug detection dogs or any devices used to protect the health, safety, and welfare of the school population.
 A student’s refusal or failure to permit such searches and seizures as provided in this policy will be considered grounds for disciplinary action, including suspension or dismissal from CEC.

 Any student who possesses and/or uses a controlled substance on or around school property or at school-sponsored events will face disciplinary action.
 This policy applies to CEC students and their guests.
-All cases will be referred to law enforcement officials.
+All cases may be referred to law enforcement officials.

-Any student suspected of using, selling, or possessing a controlled substance with intent to distribute will be referred to law enforcement officials and face failure in conduct and dismissal.
-Students who are in proximity of possession/use of illegal substances will be held accountable as well.
+Any student suspected of using, selling, or possessing a controlled substance with intent to distribute may be referred to law enforcement officials and face failure in conduct and dismissal.
+Students who are in proximity of distribuition/possession/use of illegal substances will be held accountable as well.
 Students who bring a guest to any school function who is found to be in violation of this policy will be held accountable and face disciplinary action up to and including dismissal from school.

 The following behaviors are prohibited: